r-forge/exams/jekyll/_posts/tutorials/2017-09-09-installation.md

   sudo apt-get install r-base-core r-base-dev
   ```

-There is a wide variety of interfaces for using R including simply the shell, Emacs, or dedicated graphical user interfaces for Windows and OS X, respectively.
+There is a wide variety of interfaces for using R including simply the shell, Emacs, VS Code, or dedicated graphical user interfaces for Windows and MacOS, respectively.
 Moreover, RStudio is an open-source cross-platform integrated development environment that facilitates many common tasks for R beginners.

-- **For R beginners:** Go to <https://www.RStudio.com/products/RStudio/> and obtain the "Desktop" version of RStudio (Open Source Edition).
+- **For R beginners:** Go to <https://posit.co/products/open-source/rstudio/> and obtain the "Open Source Edition" of RStudio Desktop.

 ## 2. R package "exams"

 The core of R/exams is the open-source R package ["exams"](https://CRAN.R-project.org/package=exams), also available from CRAN.
-It can be easily installed interactively from within R with a single command.
-If necessary, the development version of the package is also available, which may provide some new features or small improvements.
+It can be easily installed -- along with all CRAN packages it depends on -- interactively from within R with a single command.
+Subsequently, if desired, the development version of the package can be installed from R-Forge, which may provide some new features or small improvements.

 - **Stable version:**